amenzwa/amenzwa.github.io/computing/HowSlideRulesWork.md

 ![Dempster RotaRule Model AA](./figures/SlideRules/DempsterRotaRule/front.jpg)

 It is no secret that most engineers frown upon the circular slide rule.
-[Seymour Cray](https://en.wikipedia.org/wiki/Seymour_Cray), my favourite electrical engineer and a fellow circular slide rule fancier, [once quipped](https://youtu.be/8Z9VStbhplQ?t=713), "If you had a circular [slide rule], you had some social problems in college."
+[Seymour Cray](https://en.wikipedia.org/wiki/Seymour_Cray), the designer of the [CRAY super computer](https://en.wikipedia.org/wiki/Cray), my favourite electrical engineer, and my fellow circular slide rule fancier, [once quipped](https://youtu.be/8Z9VStbhplQ?t=713), "If you had a circular [slide rule], you had some social problems in college."
 He was right.

 ## *cylindrical rules*